mifi/editly/README.md

 ## Features

 - Edit videos with code!
 Declarative API with fun defaults
-- Create colorful videos with random colors generated from aesthetically pleasing pallettes with random effects
+- Create colorful videos with random colors generated from aesthetically pleasing pallettes and random effects
 - Supports any size like 4K video and DSLR photos
 - Can output to any dimensions, like *Instagram post* (1:1), *Instagram story* (9:16), *YouTube* (16:9), or any other dimensions you like.
 - Content will be scaled and letterboxed automatically, even if input aspect ratio is not same, and framerate will be converted.
-- Speeds up / slow down videos automatically to match `cutFrom`/`cutTo` with each clip's `duration`
+- Speeds up / slow down videos automatically to match `cutFrom`/`cutTo` segment length with each clip's `duration`
-- Output GIF
 - Overlay text and subtitles on videos, images or backgrounds
 - Accepts custom HTML5 Canvas / Fabric.js Javascript code for custom screens or dynamic overlays
-- Render GL shaders (for example from [shadertoy](https://www.shadertoy.com/))
+- Render custom GL shaders (for example from [shadertoy](https://www.shadertoy.com/))
+- Output GIF

 ## Use cases

 - Create a slideshow from a set of pictures with text overlay
-- Create a fast paced video trailer with clips
+- Create a fast paced trailer or promo video
-- Create a tutorial video
+- Create a tutorial video with help text
 - Simply convert a video to a GIF
-- Resize video to any size or framerate and automatically letterbox/crop (e.g. if you need to upload a video somewhere and the site complains **video dimensions must be 1337x1000**
+- Resize video to any size or framerate and with automatic letterbox/crop (e.g. if you need to upload a video somewhere and the site complains **video dimensions must be 1337x1000**

 See [examples](https://github.com/mifi/editly/tree/master/examples)